Customer ratings and reviews increase conversion rates and revenue – but knowing where to display them is key.

 How do your customers react to feedback invitations?

 They react positively, that’s for sure.
 Some just leave a star rating, others leave a written review.
 I don't specifically request they leave comments.
-However, hardly any clients leave five stars without writing at least a sentence too.
-That's all totally unprompted.
+However, hardly any clients leave five stars without writing at least a sentence to go along.
+That's all completely voluntary.

 Do you look forward to reading a rating when you receive a notification about one in your inbox?